asselkassenova/data_analyst_portfolio/README.md

 HI There !

-I am Assel with ober 8 years in Marriott Hotels (3 properties).Managing a luxury hotel department has shaped my leadership skills and taught me excellence.
+I am Assel with over 8 years experience in Marriott Hotels (3 properties).Managing a luxury hotel department has shaped my leadership skills and taught me excellence.
 Grateful for exceptional mentors during my Marriott journey, I broke barriers as the only female manager in my department in a Middle Eastern country, skillfully leading a diverse team of 20 from 8 countries.

 Feeling intellectually hungry, I've unleashed my passion for data with a masters degree in the data world.